 - Anticipation and tackling of potential counter arguments

-All young people are encouraged to attend the Amnesty UK Children’s Human Rights Conference 2020 at the Amnesty UK Human Rights Action Centre in London on the 20th November.
+All young people are encouraged to attend the Amnesty UK's Children’s Human Rights Festival 2020 on the week leading up to International Children's Day on 20th November.
+Because of the COVID pandemic, this will be an online event, full of workshops, Q&As and training.
 Finalists will have the opportunity at this conference to attend bespoke training to strengthen their advocacy skills ahead of meeting MPs and other decision makers in early 2021.

 Our full terms and conditions contain our safeguarding process, but we have also pulled these out into a separate document.